On the quasi-isometric classification of locally compact groups: Towards a quasi-isometric classification of amenable hyperbolic groups

-Note that if we specify the pointed sphere to purely real Heintze groups of Carnot type $\Carn(N)$, none of the previous results is applicable.
+The remaining cases of the pointed sphere conjecture are now those Heintze groups of Carnot type $\Carn(N)$.
 Note that if $N$ is abelian or is a generalized $(2n+1)$-dimensional Heisenberg group $\mathsf{Hei}_{2n+1}$ (characterized by the fact its 1-dimensional center equals its derived subgroup), then $\Carn(N)$ is minimal parabolic.
-Therefore, the first test-cases would be when $N$ is a non-abelian 4-dimensional simply connected nilpotent Lie group: there are 2 such Lie groups up to isomorphism: the direct product $\mathsf{Hei}_3\times\R$ and the filiform Lie algebra $(\R[x]/x^3)\rtimes\R$ where $t\in\R$ acts by multiplication by $(1+x)^t=1+tx+\frac{t(t-1)}{2}x^2$.
+Therefore, the first test-cases would be when $N$ is a non-abelian 4-dimensional simply connected nilpotent Lie group: there are 2 such Lie groups up to isomorphism: the direct product $\mathsf{Hei}_3\times\R$ and the filiform Lie group $\mathsf{Fil}_4$, which can be defined as $(\R[x]/x^3)\rtimes\R$ where $t\in\R$ acts by multiplication by $(1+x)^t=1+tx+\frac{t(t-1)}{2}x^2$.